-- Keep your child's head upright during feedings and for 20 to 30 minutes after feedings.
-This is to help them swallow. - You may breastfeed or use the same bottle and nipple used in the hospital to feed them after surgery.
-Feed them slowly. - Burp them after each ounce since a lot of air may be swallowed with the feeding. - Give food and drinks from a cup, rubber-tipped syringe or side of a spoon. - This includes juices, such as apple, grape or cherry, and milk. - Avoid giving your child any crunchy or chewy foods, such as potato chips, cookies, popcorn, nuts, raisins and hard candy.
+- Keep your child's head upright during feeding and for 20 to 30 minutes after feedings.
+This is to help them swallow. - For a baby: - You may breastfeed or use the same bottle and nipple used in the hospital to feed them after surgery. - Feed them slowly.
+Burp them after each ounce since a lot of air may be swallowed with the feeding. - For a child: - Give food and drinks from a cup, rubber-tipped syringe or side of a spoon.
+This includes juices, such as apple, grape or cherry, and milk. - It is best to give your child soft, smooth foods, such as applesauce, custard, pudding, ice cream, soups, oatmeal, baby foods and shakes.
+Talk with the doctor about how long your child should stay on the soft diet.
+Most often, it will be 2 to 4 weeks. - Avoid giving your child any crunchy or chewy foods, such as potato chips, cookies, popcorn, nuts, raisins and hard candy.